anobunaga/Preempt/README.md

 ## How It Works

 ### 1. Data Collection
-The application periodically fetches data from the Open-Meteo API for Tokyo (latitude: 35.6895, longitude: 139.6917) and stores:
+The application periodically fetches data from the Open-Meteo API for San Francisco and stores:
 - Temperature (2m height)
 - Relative humidity
 - Precipitation